-Task and Interview prompts Key concepts and skills to look for Task 1 Present the student with a set of 10 objects (e.g. counters).
+Task 1 Present the student with a set of 10 objects (e.g. counters).
 Have a set of numeral cards ready for use.
 Ask: How many (cubes) are there?
 Can you count to see how many there are?
 Take out a few counters, say 2 counters and ask: Now how many do you think are there?
 Show me eight with a number card.
 Or, Which card here shows eight?
 Vary the number of counters by taking out and putting back a few of them, and ask the student to tell the number in the set each time.
 See how the student determines the number, whether he or she always counts all over again or takes into account the taking out or adding back from the last count.
 Also ask to show the correct numeral card each time.
 Ask: Show me a number which is less than (7).
+Show me another number Task and Interview prompts Key concepts and skills to look for more than (7) Task and interview prompts Task 1 Present the student with a set of 10 objects (e.g. counters).
+Have a set of numeral cards ready for use.
+Ask: How many (cubes) are there?
+Can you count to see how many there are?
+Take out a few counters, say 2 counters and ask: Now how many do you think are there?
+Show me eight with a number card.
+Or, Which card here shows eight?
+Vary the number of counters by taking out and putting back a few of them, and ask the student to tell the number in the set each time.
+See how the student determines the number, whether he or she always counts all over again or takes into account the taking out or adding back from the last count.
+Also ask to show the correct numeral card each time.
+Ask: Show me a number which is less than (7).
 Show me another number which is less than (7).
 Show me the numbers which are more than (7) The student is able to: Count sets to 10 using correct order of counting words.
 Identify and read numerals to 10.
 Compare numbers as more than or less than.

 Task 2 Present the student with a 10-frame and a collection of counters.
 Have the student represent various numbers from 6 to 10 on the 10-frame, using the counters, and ask them to compare the number to both 5 and 10.
 For example, Show me number 7 on the 10-frame.
 Is 7 bigger than 5?
 By how much is 7 bigger than 5?
 How do you know?
 Is 7 less than 10?
 By how much is 7 less than 10?
 How do you know?
 Ask similar questions with other numbers.
 The student is able to: Represent number to 10 on 10-frame.
 Compare a number from 6 to 9 to both 5 and 10.
 Tell by how much a number of more than 5 or less than 10, and describe how.

 Comments and Mark:

 Teacher's Signature and Date:

 Summary of the Summative Assessme ent for Chapter 5

-Total CA mark from Chapter 5 (Task 1 and Task 2: Mark out or -
+Total CA mark from Chapter 5 (Task 1 and Task 2: Mark out of f 20):

-Overall remarks on the stu ident
+Overall remarks on the stu dent

-Strengths:

-Areas of Need:
+Strengths: Areas of Need: